 This does not mean that our ARs abdicate all responsibility to be FCA compliant: they have a firm commitment to work in accordance with their individual Deacon AR agreement.
-Deacon is part of Gallagher, and all 350+ Gallagher ARs undergo annual monitoring and quality assurance reviews to ensure the highest standards are consistently upheld.
+Deacon is part of Gallagher, whose ARs undergo annual monitoring and quality assurance reviews to ensure the highest standards are consistently upheld.

-What it means to be an Appointed Representative – in short
+What is an Appointed Representative – in short

 To find out more about becoming a Deacon Appointed Representative you can download our free fact sheet here or email firstname.lastname@example.org

 The sole purpose of this article is to provide guidance on the issues covered.
 This article is not intended to give legal advice, and, accordingly, it should not be relied upon.
 It should not be regarded as a comprehensive statement of the law and/or market practice in this area.
 We make no claims as to the completeness or accuracy of the information contained herein or in the links which were live at the date of publication.
 You should not act upon (or should refrain from acting upon) information in this publication without first seeking specific legal and/or specialist advice.
 Arthur J. Gallagher Insurance Brokers Limited trading as Deacon accepts no liability for any inaccuracy, omission or mistake in this publication, nor will we be responsible for any loss which may be suffered as a result of any person relying on the information contained herein.